exakat/exakat/docs/Rules.rst

 +--------------+------------------------------------------------------+

 .. _modernize-empty-with-expression:

 Modernize Empty With Expression
 ###############################

-`empty() <http://www.php.net/empty>`_ accept expressions since PHP 5.5.
+`'empty() <http://www.php.net/empty>`_ accept expressions since PHP 5.5.
 There is no need to store the expression in a variable before testing, unless it is reused later.

 .. code-block:: php

    <?php

-   // PHP 5.5+ empty() usage
+   // PHP 5.5+ 'empty() usage
    if (empty(strtolower($b . $c))) {
        doSomethingWithoutA();
    }

-   // Compatible empty() usage
+   // Compatible 'empty() usage
    $a = strtolower($b . $c);
    if (empty($a)) {
        doSomethingWithoutA();